This lake in Michigan seriously looks like the Caribbean Sea

 RELATED: This Montana Lake Filled With Colorful Pebbles Is One For Your Bucket List

-Kid Rock’s hit song “All Summer Long” is reputed to be about Torch Lake, according to an article in The Detroit News.
+Michigan native Kid Rock’s hit song “All Summer Long” is reputed to be about Torch Lake, according to The Detroit News.
 The lyrics seem to pay homage to the lake, especially its famous south-end sandbar that was formed by glaciers and goes from calf-deep to 300 feet deep.
+“It was summertime in Northern Michigan … ”

 3. The Lake Has Some Famous Residents

-4. Its Name Is A Nod To Fishing
+4. Its Name Is A Nod To Indigenous Fishing Practices

-Local Native American tribes once used torches to attract fish at night.
+The area’s Native American tribes once used torches to attract fish at night.
 They harvested the fish with spears and nets.
-For a while, European settlers called it “Torch Light Lake,” and that was eventually shortened.
+For a while, European colonists called it “Torch Light Lake,” before that name was eventually shortened.
+Today, Torch Lake’s angling scene is known for large muskies and whitefish, according to the Tip of the Mitt Watershed Council.

 Adobe